HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 This physical cache instance holds entries from PUMA OID_User_Cache, OID_Group_Cache,

 DN_User_Cache and DN_Group_Cache.
 Those caches contain the mapping between the distinguished name / internal ObjectID of users and groups and their internal data object.
-The size of these caches scales with the number of active users and groups or users and groups that are used for delegation multiplied with factor 4 (as each entry is stored with different keys to enhance lookup).
+The size of these caches scales with the number of active users and groups or user and groups that are used for delegation multiplied with factor 4 (as each entry is stored with different keys to enhance lookup).
 Entries are invalidated from this cache during deletion of a user or group.
 Creating an entry requires database and WIM/VMM access that may trigger further LDAP requests.
 An entry in the cache is fairly large.

 **com.ibm.wps.puma.DN_OID_Cache & com.ibm.wps.puma.OID_DN_Cache**